Hawaiian Names with Diacritics

 Did You Know ?

 Nīoi is very closely related to the delicious introduced Surinam cherry (Eugenia uniflora) with its bright red pumpkin shaped fruits.
-The round red to orange fruits of nīoi are palatable ranging from bland to mildly sweet.
+The round red to orange fruits of nīoi are also palatable ranging from bland to mildly sweet.

 Endangered Species Status